Waste and Recycling

 Curbside Collection Program

 Curbside Recycling in Fridley is every other week, on the same day of the week as garbage pick-up.
 Holidays may move your recycling day back one day.
-To find out if you are in a blue or a gray zone and what day of the week you will have recycling pick-up, click here for a map or look up your property information.
+To find out if you are in a blue or a gray zone and what day of the week you will have recycling pick-up, click here for a map.
 You may also want to call-Environmental Planning can help!
 (763) 572-3594.

 Free Upgrade to Larger 96 Gallon Recycling Carts Available at No Charge!!